Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Licensing and Compliance Requirements

-A free zone trading licence issued by Dubai South Business Hub Free Zone does not automatically permit direct retail or wholesale trade on the UAE mainland.
-Businesses wishing to supply mainland customers should work through a licensed mainland distributor or agent, or consider obtaining a separate mainland trading licence in addition to the free zone entity.
+A free zone trading license issued by Dubai South Business Hub Free Zone does not automatically permit direct retail or wholesale trade on the UAE mainland.
+Businesses wishing to supply mainland customers should work through a licensed mainland distributor or agent, or consider obtaining a separate mainland trading license in addition to the free zone entity.

 Timber imports into the UAE must comply with Dubai Municipality regulations and UAE Federal Customs Authority requirements.
 Importers should ensure that all shipments are accompanied by the appropriate documentation, including certificates of origin, phytosanitary certificates, and packing declarations where required.